stevenctl/blog/content/tech/triplanar/index.md

 ## The Shader

-Here's the code for those who are interested.
-It's mostly me gluing code from various tutorials together.
+It's mostly gluing code from various tutorials together.
 Also there's some unnessary conditionals I have for toggling the ability to use two sets of textures for the walls and floor.
 In reality there should be a separate shader for each, or some preprocessor stuff instead of a runtime check.

 ```c
 shader_type spatial;